-If you are looking to add a stylish and contemporary feel to your property, a white washed or limed effect floor could be the way to go.
+If you are looking to add a stylish and contemporary feel to your property, a limed effect or white wood flooring could be the way to go.
 White effect floors have become more and more popular in the recent years as people look to add a feeling of spaciousness and Scandinavian feel to their homes.

 Having a paler floor often defines the detail of the natural decorative grain and enhances the overall beauty of the timber.
 It can completely transform dull and dreary looking rooms in to bright and airy living areas.

-When considering going for a white washed or limed effect floor there are several options available and many boards on the market can come pre-treated in this style.
+When considering a limed effect or white wood flooring there are several options available and many boards on the market can come pre-treated in this style.
 Although a pre-treated floor is convenient short term, often the downfall of pre-treated boards are apparent if the finish ever becomes damaged.
 Scratches and digs can be very difficult to repair and more often than not the only option is to completely sand back the timber, including the white finish.

 The alternative to going for a pre-treated board is to go for floor that is supplied untreated and will require treatment on site such as our ‘Supreme’ 220mm x 21mm Engineered Oak.
 You can then treat the board with a colour / finish of your choice on site ensuring both quality and the desired aethetics.
 If this sounds of interested, we would recommend you take a look at high quality finish such as Treatex which is available in a number of different colour tones.
 The Spruce Treatex Colour Tone is particularly popular for those looking to seek a paler wooden floor.